murilloed/amazon-q-industry-case-study/pipeline-iac/README.md

 <img width="945" height="506" alt="image" src="https://github.com/user-attachments/assets/f9a07a68-67b5-4f78-be9b-15d602e5b3a4" />

-Figure X presents the artifact packaging stage of the automated documentation reconstruction pipeline.
+The figure above presents the artifact packaging stage of the automated documentation reconstruction pipeline.

 These artifacts support:
 - onboarding;